jjinux/dart-with-x-samples/gwt/GwtApplication/transcript.md

 At this point, I could compile the Dart to JavaScript.
 However, during development, it's much faster to run the code in Dartium.

-Demo: Execute the Code in Dartium
+Demo: Execute the code in Dartium
 ---------------------------------

 Copy the URL for the app from Eclipse, and open up the copy of Chromium (aka